Updated January 30, 2026

 BitMart, founded in 2017 by Sheldon Xia, is a global centralized cryptocurrency exchange that gained popularity for offering a wide range of digital assets and low trading fees.

-The company assured customers that they would be compensated for their losses, a process which is still ongoing.
+The company assured customers that they would be compensated for their losses, a process that is still ongoing.

 9. BitGrail: $170 million in Nano tokens stolen in 2018 hack